Proverbs 7:22 - A fool, a madman, a dog, a deer, a ram, a calf, a viper, a wild animal or a lamb?

 The NIV adds "and the bad" to Eccl.
 9:2 from the LXX, Vulgate and Syriac but admits it is not in the Hebrew nor in the NASB.

-NIV - "flowing gently OVER LIPS AND TEETH."
+NIV - "MAY THE WINE GO STRAIGHT TO my beloved, flowing gently OVER LIPS AND TEETH."

 The NIV Footnote says this comes from the LXX, Vulgate and Syriac, but the Hebrew says "lips of sleepers".
 The ESV also reads as does the NIV but it footnotes that the Hebrew literally reads: "causing the lips of sleepers to speak", just as the KJB has it!